-A practical currency and money guide to travel, living and doing business in Syria and the Syrian pound (SYP).
+Foreign exchange guide to Syria and the Syrian pound

 The official currency of Syria (country code: SY) is the Syrian pound, with symbol £ and currency code SYP.